pyglet/pyglet/doc/programming_guide/text.rst

 ^^^^^^^^^^^^^^^

 pyglet provides two formats for decoding formatted documents from plain text.
-These are useful for loading preprepared documents such as help screens.
+These are useful for loading pre-prepared documents such as help screens.
 At this time there is no facility for saving (encoding) formatted documents.

 The *attributed text* format is an encoding specific to pyglet that can